Eliezer-Alberto/BaSP-M2023/README.md

 - Log In
 - Info

-and some contact information; an email, a phone number and an address.
+and some contact information; *an email, a phone number and an address.*

 ## Main

-The **Main** is divided into *sections.* The first one shows more contents in a text format.
-Elements *h2, h3* and *p* were used, accompained by the following image.
+The **Main** is divided into *sections.* The first one shows contents in a text format which is accompained by the following image.

  ![training](https://user-images.githubusercontent.com/127459363/228375643-91bcc6f4-7a77-4030-8fce-a36c122a75e6.png)

-Then there is another *section* element in which I included some subtitles with a  descriptive text below each one.
+The following *section* I included some subtitles with a descriptive text below each one.

 Theese are: